-- One-to-one tuition for children in care has been completely revised in line with the new Personal Education Allowance (PEA) Policy - Sunderland Virtual School (SVS) now monitors the progress of pupils receiving tuition and staff delivering it.
-In 2010/11, 2,279 hours of one-to-one teaching and learning sessions were carried out for 132 pupils from Reception to Year 11, involving teachers and learning support assistants from the pupil's own school and those of SVS - In addition, in the academic year 2010/11, SVS extended one-to-one tuition to include Foundation Stage (ref PEA Policy) for Personal, Social, Development and Reading. - During the academic year 2010/11, focussed communication and work with Designated Teachers for Looked After Children has established a more inclusive school community for LAC, so that they participate in their home school activities rather than holding specific and exclusive programmes outside of school for them.
+- One-to-one tuition for children in care has been completely revised in line with the new Personal Education Allowance (PEA) Policy. - Sunderland Virtual School (SVS) now monitors pupils receiving tuition and their progress, as well as monitoring staff delivering tuition.
+From April 2010-April 2011, 2,279 hours of one-to-one teaching and learning sessions were carried out for 132 pupils from Reception to Year 11, involving teachers and learning support assistants from the pupil's own school and those of Sunderland Virtual School.
+In addition, in the academic year 2010/11, SVS extended one-to-one tuition to include Foundation Stage (ref PEA Policy) for Personal, Social, Development and Reading. - During the academic year 2010/11, focussed communication and work with Designated Teachers for Looked After Children has established a more inclusive school community for LAC, so that they participate in their home school activities rather than holding specific and exclusive programmes outside of school for them.
 This has included revision and booster classes, as well as other learning programmes and events.
-In many cases, the focus on school inclusiveness has contributed to an improvement in attainment and attendance - A SVS specialist teacher now has responsibility for Early Years Foundation Stage (EYFS), which has involved: - liaising with nursery and Reception teachers - teaching and supporting children in EYFS - providing 'Little Book Bags' - extending one-to-one support for children in personal, social, development including behavioural support and reading - providing individual children with support in transition where need was identified.
+In many cases, the focus on school inclusiveness has contributed to an improvement in attainment and attendance. - An SVS specialist teacher now has responsibility for EYFS children, which has involved: - Liaising with Nursery and Reception teachers - Teaching and supporting children in EYFS - Providing LAC in EYFS with 'Little Book Bags' - Extending one-to-one support for EYFS children for personal, social, development including behavioural support and reading - Providing Individual children with support in transition where need was identified

-Comprehensive information about the education of looked after children can be found at Outcome 9 - Attainment of Vulnerable Groups.
+Additional information about the education of looked after children can be found at Outcome 9 - Attainment of Vulnerable Groups.

-- Monitor the implementation of CAMHS Tier 3 Service, specifically in relation to the impact this is having on outcomes for children in short term placements - Continue to implement the Foster Care Recruitment and Retention Strategy, in order to reduce the number of external placements the city uses - Implement and evaluate the action plan to reduce offending by children in care - Produce aggregate reports, using Viewpoint, to ensure that the collective views of children in care are gathered and used to inform service delivery - Pilot the use of the new PEP templates that have a greater focus on learning development and achievement - Implement post-16 PEPs.
+- Monitor the implementation of the CAMHS Tier 3 Project, specifically in relation to the impact this is having on outcomes for children in short term placements. - Continue to implement the Foster Care Recruitment and Retention Strategy, in order to reduce the number of external placements the city uses. - Implement and evaluate the action plan to reduce offending by children in care. - Produce aggregate reports, using Viewpoint, to ensure that the collective views of children in care are gathered and used to inform service delivery. - Pilot the use of the new PEP templates that have a greater focus on learning development and achievement. - Implement post-16 PEPs.